 “We’re interested in making content that pushes boundaries and makes people think,” said Emiel Neervoort, managing director of Tuvalu Media.
 “We believe that we have achieved this goal with Travel with a Goat, which will make people question the journey of food to the plate.”

-Earlier this year, another tv series confronted the British public with the realities behind animal agriculture.
+Last year, another tv series confronted the British public with the realities behind animal agriculture.
 The BBC One series “Disclosure” aired an episode titled “The Dark Side of Dairy” last September, which shed light on the 95,000 male calves who are slaughtered each year in the name of producing milk, butter, and cheese.

 Become a CLUBKINDLY member today!